KspPaul/AstroPicPublic/readme.md

 ## How astrometry is used:

-When a user uploads a image which gets uploaded to astrometry.net:
+When a user uploads a image it gets uploaded to astrometry.net:
 ![base image](https://i.imgur.com/9GPV1NE.jpg)

 After the image is processed the api returns a annoted image with more information like, which stars are in it, which other objects can be seen etc: